open-mmlab/mmengine/docs/en/advanced_tutorials/config.md

 If we customize a module and register it into the corresponding registry, could we directly build it from the configuration file as the previous [section](#how-to-use-config) does?
 The answer is “I don't know”, since I'm not sure the register process has been triggered.
 To solve this "unknown" case, `Config` provides the `custom_imports` function, to make sure your module could be registered as expected.

-For example, we customize a optimizer:
+For example, we customize an optimizer:

 ```python
 from mmengine.registry import OPTIMIZERS